What is an Annuity: Understanding the basics

 • fixed annuity offers a specified rate of return.
 You haven’t invested your principal in the markets, so your returns will not fluctuate with the markets.

-• variable annuity offers the potential for greater income than a fixed annuity because it’s invested in the markets.
+• variable annuity offers the potential for greater income than a fixed annuity because it’s invested in a markets-based product.
 However, with the potential for greater returns comes greater risk of potential loss of principal.

 Annuity payout options